jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel.md

 description: TBC
 featuredImage: /img/alex-ludlow.jpg
 ---
+**RR:** Great to chat Kiko – we’re looking forward to your performance this weekend.
+What kind of set can we expect from you?

+**Kiko:** I am going to play a lot of my own production 🙂 i’m also going to try out some new tracks of mine

 **RR: **You've played in Australia a few times - how were those experiences?

 **Kiko:** It's been about 5 or 6 times that I’ve played in Australia.
 I also played at the Babylon Festival last year.
 I was with my old friend The Hacker!
 I love playing in Australia, people are very receptive to the music I play.
 My true first time in Australia was in Sydney and Melbourne in 2002 or 2003.